Turbo Takeaways

 • Non-Emergency Medical Transportation: Call your Medicaid caseworker or your health plan’s transportation number.

-• Call 211 for transportation assistance.
+• 211: Dial 211 or visit the official website for transportation assistance.

 6. Help Paying Taxes